Skip to content

 Full security review before release/edikt:sdlc:audit (full codebase)

-Post-implementation review of any feature/edikt:sdlc:review (includes security domain if relevant files changed)
+Post-implementation review of any feature/edikt:sdlc:code-review (includes security domain if relevant files changed)

 Pre-flight security review in plans